 As it turned out, things evolved as a win-win situation on both ends.
 The flashcards eventually went on to take electronic avatar.

 Today, online flashcards are a fad.
-You can use your mobile phone or tab to study a range of subjects in a more enchanting style using flashcard apps.
+Employees can use their mobile phones or tab to upskill themselves in a more enchanting style using flashcard apps.
 You can now make your own presentations and decks in a way that is both appealing as well as informative.
-The high-tech algorithms embedded on these flashcard apps optimize your learning like never before.
+The high-tech algorithms embedded in these flashcard apps optimize your learning like never before.
 Flashcard is an impactful micro-learning tool that especially helps frontline workers learn at any hour of the day.
 Through flashcards, they can keep them updated about new processes and changes happening in their industry.

 Types of digital flashcards